gwendolynthompson/proxy-tuning/README.md

 **Question**: Why can't we use techniques like LoRA on models like GPT 3.5?
 <details>
   <summary>Answer</summary>
-  LoRA requires direct access to the model's parameters and models like GPT 3.5 are proproetary.
+  LoRA requires direct access to the model's parameters and models like GPT 3.5 are proprietary
 </details>

 ## Challenge